remynotmartin/cis29GroupProject_Winter2019/README.md

 To use custom levels, pass 0 as a command-line argument.

 To use save a level from the level editor, press the dump button and paste the string in the dump.py utility.
-Python required.